ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/security-configuration.markdown

 {PANEL:Security.Certificate.Renew.Exec}

-A command or executable that handles automatic cluster certificate renewals, returning the renewed .pfx certificate.
-The [leader node](../../server/clustering/rachis/cluster-topology#leader) will invoke the executable once every hour and if a new certificate is received, it will be sent to the other nodes.
+A command or executable that handles automatic cluster certificate renewals and passes the renewed .pfx certificate to the rest of the cluster.
+The
+[leader node](../../server/clustering/rachis/cluster-topology#leader) will invoke this executable once every hour and if a new certificate is received, it will be sent to the other nodes.
 The executable specified in `Security.Certificate.Change.Exec` will then be used to persist the certificate across the cluster.

 - **Type**: `string`